-- 5.B.9 For Emission Point AB-007A and AB-007B, the permittee shall demonstrate compliance through the emission standards specified in Condition 3.B.14 through the following actions if the permittee does not operate and maintain the engine according to the manufacturer's emission-related written instructions or the permittee changes emission-related settings in a way that is not permitted by the manufacturer: - (a) Keep a maintenance plan, records of conducted maintenance, and (to the extent practicable) maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions. - (b) The permittee shall conduct an initial performance test to demonstrate compliance with the applicable emission standards in accordance with one of the following deadlines: - (1) Within one (1) year of start-up, or - (2) Within one (1) year after the engine is no longer installed, configured, operated, and maintained in accordance with the manufacturer's emission-related written instructions, or - (3) Within one (1) year after the permittee changes emission-related settings in a way that is not permitted by the manufacturer;
+- 5.B.7 For Emission Point AA-006, the permittee shall demonstrate compliance with the emission standards specified in Conditions 3.B.11 through the following actions if the permittee does not operate and maintain the engine in accordance with the manufacturer's emission-related written instructions, or the permittee changes emission-related settings in a way that is not permitted by the manufacturer: - (a) Keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate an engine in a manner consistent with good air pollution control practice for minimizing emissions. - (b) Conduct an initial performance test to demonstrate compliance with the applicable emission standards within one (1) year of start-up, or within one (1) year after an engine is no longer installed, configured, operated, and maintained in accordance with the manufacturer's emission-related written instructions, or within 1 year after the permittee changes emission-related settings in a way that is not permitted by the manufacturer.

-Any required performance test shall be conducted in accordance with the procedures outlined in 40 CFR 60.4212(a) - (c); Subpart IIII (as applicable).
+Any required performance test shall be conducted in accordance with the procedures outlined in 40 CFR 60.4212(a) - (c), Subpart IIII (as applicable).